KLA-Tencor Certificate in Systems Engineering

 - The equivalent of two years of experience in the semiconductor industry (for degree only)

-- KLA-Tencor students must be enrolled through U-M as non-candidate-for-degree (NCFD) students
+- KLA-Tencor students must be enrolled through U-M as non-candidate-for-degree (NCFD) students.
+NCFD status can be changed in a subsequent semester, and allows qualified students to begin their studies before completing a degree application.

 NCFD Admissions Process + TimelineAll KLA-Tencor certificate students apply as NCFD students.
 NCFD applications must be complete at least two weeks before the semester begins.